super7ramp/croiseur/doc/explanation/Why-dictionaries-matter.md

 ##### Rationale

+> — This section is empty.
+It will eventually contain explanations for the formula.
+For the time
+> being, refer to [Jensen97] which contains some high level explanations, or [Harris90] if you are
+> lucky (no free access).
+>
-> TODO understand that.
-I think it is closer to the estimation of [Long92] than it looks, if
+> Note: I think the estimation is closer to the estimation of [Long92] than it looks, if you remove
-> you remove the assumption than letter frequencies are positionally independent (right part of the
+> the assumption that letter frequencies are positionally independent (right part of the formula).
-> formula).
-It seems to use combinations instead of arrangements with repetition (left part).
+> It seems to use combinations instead of arrangements with repetition (left part).

 ##### Application

+> — This section is empty.
+It will eventually contain computed estimations for the dictionary used
-TODO do the comparison for grid 9x9 (3-5-7-9)
+> in experiments and a comparison between these estimations and the solving durations for grid 9x9 (
+> 3-5-7-9).

 ### References